 1. Staging It at the Wrong Time

 When you’re staging an intervention in Athens, GA, you should make sure you do it at the right time.
-You should not do it when the person that you’re holding the intervention for is:
+You should not do it when the addicted person that you’re holding it for is:

 - Under the influence of drugs or alcohol